What rentcharges are, how to apply to pay only your share of ('apportion') a rentcharge, or apply to buy out ('redeem') your rentchange.

-- Download the application form below, fill it in and sign it.
+Download the application form below, fill it in and sign it.
 If there are joint owners, all of you should sign.
-Return the form to: Rentcharges Unit, Department for Communities and Local Government, Ground Floor, Rosebrae Court, Woodside Ferry Approach, Birkenhead, Merseyside, CH41 6DU.
+Return the form to: Rentcharges Unit, Ministry of Housing, Communities and Local Government, Ground Floor, Rosebrae Court, Woodside Ferry Approach, Birkenhead, Merseyside, CH41 6DU.

-- When you send the form to the DCLG rentcharges team, include a copy of the deed that created the rentcharge and a copy of the Land Registry register (if the property is registered).
-See an example of a Land Registry register.
+When you send the form to the MHCLG rentcharges team, include a copy of the deed that created the rentcharge and a copy of the HM Land Registry register (if the property is registered).
+See an example of a HM Land Registry register.
 Applications must be sent in by post – we cannot accept applications by email.

 The rentcharges team will then issue a draft order of apportionment to the rentowner and a copy will be issued to you.
 This will include the amount of rentcharge you are paying.

-- If the rentowner objects, the rentcharges team will consider this and adjust the amount if necessary.
-If they do this, they’ll send you a copy of the amended draft order.
+If the rentowner objects, the rentcharges team will consider this and adjust the amount if necessary.
+If we do this, we will send you a copy of the amended draft order.

-- If the rentcharge apportioned to your house is £5 or less per year, the rentowner can ask that you instead have to buy out your share (‘redeem’) your rentcharge by paying them a lump sum.
+If the rentcharge apportioned to your house is £5 or less per year, the rentowner can make the apportionment conditional on you buying out your share (‘redeeming’) of your rentcharge by paying them a lump sum.
 The rentcharges team won’t allow this if it would cause you financial hardship.

-- If the rentowner does not object or you don’t withdraw your application after the draft order is amended, the rentcharges team will send you an order of apportionment.
-They will also send a copy to the rentowner and all the other householders who pay the rentcharge.
+If the rentowner does not object and you do not withdraw your application after the draft order is amended, the rentcharges team will send you an order of apportionment.
+They will also send a copy to the rentowner.

 Apportioning ground rents on leasehold houses